lernisto/lernisto.com/content/posts/3kin30-day-7.md

 * figure out how to hide things behind a paywall.
 Netlify's solution for this problem is prohibitively expensive for startups, so it will probably involve hosting somewhere else.
 * figure out commenting.
 Disqus works, but is far from ideal.

+Done:

+I did a lot of practicing.
+I learned that I am quite out of practice but it is coming back to me.
+I am going to have to spend some real time learning HTML and modern web design.
+I can understand why people hire others to do this.